-Now the looming question moving forward is how will the Flyers handle their goaltenders once Michal Neuvirth returns to the team, which would leave the Flyers with three goaltenders since Pickard has to remain on the active roster for a period of 10 games or 30 days.
+Now the looming question moving forward is how the Flyers handle their goaltenders once Michal Neuvirth returns to the team, which would leave the team with three goaltenders since Calvin Pickard has to remain on the active roster for a period of 10 games or 30 days.

-Neuvirth skated extensively Thursday at T-Mobile Arena prior to the season opener as he inches closer towards a return.
+Neuvirth skated extensively Thursday at T-Mobile Arena prior to the season opener as he inches closer toward a return.

 "We'll cross that bridge when we come to it, but it's not a perfect situation if that's what you're asking me," Hextall said.

 If Stolarz clears waivers, he'll be loaned back to the Lehigh Valley Phantoms and will serve as the backup to Carter Hart.